 What many people don’t realize is that there are many steps to take on the surrogacy timeline before you can even start trying to become pregnant.
 So how long does surrogacy take, really?

 A woman who wishes to become a surrogate mother fills out a super long, in-depth surrogate application; gets checked out physically and mentally; and has her background checked to make sure she isn’t really the missing Anastasia.
-Then she waits to hear back from the agency for the green light.
+After the surrogate history is taken, she waits to hear back from the agency for the green light.

 If she’s cleared, she’s put in a database with other women in the same situation and waits to be chosen by an Intended Parent (IP).
 It’s up to the agency to find and match suitable surrogates with IPs.
 You want to be on this journey with someone you get along or “click” with.
 Surrogate matching is very important and sometimes it’s an instantaneous click and sometimes it’s not.
 Even if a woman has been a surrogate before she still has to go through this process each time she re-applies.